A mother’s love never ends. A mother’s prayers for her adult children should not end either.

 Let’s face it, growing up, especially in the teenage years, was hard for us.
 I can’t imagine being a teenager now with social media.

-Even though you did everything you could to make your child feel loved and accepted when they were growing up, you don’t know everything they may have heard from others.
+Even though you did everything you could to make your child feel loved and accepted growing up, you don’t know everything they may have heard from others.

 Also, events in their lives may have scared them more than we realize.